Expertium/expertium.github.io/Benchmark.md

 19.​ SM-2.
 It's a 35+ year-old algorithm that is still used by Anki, Mnemosyne, and possibly other apps as well.
 It's main advantage is simplicity.
 Note that in our benchmark, it is implemented the way it was originally designed.
 It's not the Anki version of SM-2, it's the original SM-2.
 We put a not-so-rigorous interval-to-probability converter on top of it.

+20.​ Anki-SM-2.
+A variant of SM-2 used in Anki.

-20.​ NN-17.
+21.​ NN-17.
 It's a neural network approximation of [SM-17](https://supermemo.guru/wiki/Algorithm_SM-17).
 The SuperMemo wiki page about SM-17 may appear very detailed at first, but it actually obfuscates all of the important details that are necessary to implement SM-17.
 It tells you what the algorithm is doing, but not how.
 Our approximation relies on the limited information available on the formulas of SM-17 while utilizing neural networks to fill in any gaps.
 It uses the DSR model.

 ![NN-17 (proper)](https://github.com/user-attachments/assets/f01844b1-fe69-4067-8551-818512b64b5b)

 In order to calculate the length of the next interval, NN-17 requires the length of the previous interval, grade (Again/Hard/Good/Easy) and its own previous state, which is represented using four numbers: Difficulty, memory Stability, Retrievability, and the number of lapses.

-21.​ Ebisu v2.
+22.​ Ebisu v2.
 [It's an algorithm that uses Bayesian statistics](https://fasiha.github.io/ebisu/) to update its estimate of memory half-life after each review.
 While it has 3 parameters, Ebisu was not designed to optimize them automatically, they have to be configured manually.
 It uses the SR model.

-22.​ AVG.
+23.​ AVG.
 It's an "algorithm" that outputs a constant equal to the user's average retention.
 For example, if the user presses Hard/Good/Easy 85% of the time, the "algorithm" will always output an 85% probability of recall for any given review.
 You can think of it as a weatherman who says, "The temperature today will be average, the wind speed will be average, and the humidity will be average as well" every single day.
 This "algorithm" is intended only to serve as a baseline for comparison and has no practical applications.
 It does not use any model of memory.

+24.​ RMSE-BINS-EXPLOIT.
+An algorithm that cheats our RMSE metric.
+Not useful in practice.

 Some variations of these algorithms are not included because this list is already a bit too big and the article is already a bit too long.